liammcinroy/MetaTemplateNeuralNet/README.md

 ##Static Library
 ==========================

-The build and .h files for referencing as an external static library can be found in the Release folder.
+The build and .h files for referencing as an external static library can be found in the Builds folder.

 ##What a Convolutional Neural Network is